Subhas Chandra Bose: Ideology

 Subhas Chandra Bose believed that the Bhagavad Gita was a great source of inspiration for the struggle against the British.
 Swami Vivekananda's teachings on universalism, his nationalist thoughts and his emphasis on social service and reform had all inspired Subhas Chandra Bose from his very young days.
 The fresh interpretation of India's ancient scriptures had appealed immensely to him.
 Some scholars think that Hindu spirituality formed an essential part of his political and social thought.
 As historian Leonard Gordon explains "Inner religious explorations continued to be a part of his adult life.
 This set him apart from the slowly growing number of atheistic socialists and communists who dotted the Indian landscape."

 Bose first expressed his preference for "a synthesis of what modern Europe calls socialism and fascism" in a 1930 speech in Calcutta.

-Bose later criticized Nehru's 1933 statement that there is "no middle road" between communism and fascism, describing it as "fundamentally wrong."
+Bose later criticised Nehru's 1933 statement that there is "no middle road" between communism and fascism, describing it as "fundamentally wrong".
 Bose believed communism would not gain ground in India due to its rejection of nationalism and religion and suggested a "synthesis between communism and fascism" could take hold instead.
 In 1944, Bose similarly stated, "Our philosophy should be a synthesis between National Socialism and communism."

 Authoritarianism

 Bose believed that authoritarianism could bring liberation and reconstruction of Indian society.
 He expressed admiration for the authoritarian methods which he saw in Italy and Germany during the 1930s; he thought they could be used to build an independent India.

 To a large number of Congress leaders, Bose programme shared enough similarities with Japanese fascists.
-After getting marginalized within Congress, Bose chose to embrace fascist regimes as allies against the British and fled India.
+After getting marginalised within Congress, Bose chose to embrace fascist regimes as allies against the British and fled India.
 Bose believed that India "must have a political system—State—of an authoritarian character," and "a strong central government with dictatorial powers for some years to come".

 Earlier, Bose had clearly expressed his belief that democracy was the best option for India.
 However, during the war (and possibly as early as the 1930s), Bose seems to have decided that no democratic system could be adequate to overcome India's poverty and social inequalities, and he wrote that a socialist state similar to that of Soviet Russia (which he had also seen and admired) would be needed for the process of national re-building.
 Accordingly, some suggest that Bose's alliance with the Axis during the war was based on more than just pragmatism and that Bose was a militant nationalist, though not a Nazi nor a Fascist, for he supported the empowerment of women, secularism and other liberal ideas; alternatively, others consider he might have been using populist methods of mobilisation common to many post-colonial leaders.